-Routine physical.
-A routine physical is an ideal opportunity for you to ask questions about your health and for your doctor to recommend ways to remain healthy.
-However, not everyone needs to see a doctor regularly, especially if you are young and healthy.
-Routine visits become more important and should occur more frequently after you reach age 50, when the rates of heart disease and cancer increase for most men.
+Physical examination.
+A physical is an ideal opportunity for you to ask questions about your health and for your doctor to recommend ways to remain healthy.

-Weight/Body Mass Index (BMI).
-Being overweight increases your risk of heart disease, high blood pressure, diabetes and, possibly, some types of cancer.
+Body Mass Index (BMI).
+Obesity increases your risk of heart disease, high blood pressure, diabetes and some types of cancer.
+And being overweight increases your risk of becoming obese.
 Use our BMI calculator to see if you are the right weight for your height.
-Ideally, your BMI should be between 19 and 24.
-A BMI of 25 to 29 is considered "overweight," whereas a BMI of 30 or more is considered "obese."
+A BMI of 25 to 29.9 is considered "overweight," whereas a BMI of 30 or more is considered "obese."

 Individuals who have readings at the high end of the "normal" range should have their blood pressure checked as often as every six to 12 months.

 Cholesterol.
 High cholesterol also increases your risk of heart disease and stroke.
 If you have other risks for heart disease, such as high blood pressure or diabetes, your doctor may recommend checking your cholesterol as often as every one to two years.
 Others may need their cholesterol checked less often.

 If your doctor plans to check your cholesterol, be sure to ask if you need to fast (not eat for six to eight hours) before your blood is drawn.

 Abdominal aortic aneurysm.
 Aortic aneurysms are "ballooned" blood vessels that can rupture and cause sudden death.
 Screening with an ultrasound scan may detect an aneurysm while it grows silently, before it ruptures.

 Men who smoke or who smoked in the past should have a single screening ultrasound test between the ages of 65 and 75.